vivekd16/agentic/docs/Building_Agents.md

     AgentRunner(agent).run_repl()
 ```

-By default it maintains a persistent session with your agent, so that each turn is appending
+By default it maintains a persistent Run (session) with your agent, so that each turn is appending
-to the active session.
+to the active run.

 ```sh
 % python examples/basic_agent.py